memerchik/GraphSearch/README.md

 ## Brief code documentation
 ### Graph storage
 The graph is stored using matrix.
-In order to work with matrixes in JavaScript I needed an external **math** library.
-[Math library used](https://mathjs.org/docs/datatypes/matrices.html#:~:text=js.,resize%20%2C%20clone%20%2C%20and%20more.)
+In order to effectively work with matrixes in JavaScript an external [**math library**](https://mathjs.org/docs/datatypes/matrices.html#:~:text=js.,resize%20%2C%20clone%20%2C%20and%20more.) is needed.
 ### Graph search algorythm
 Algorythm used here is called DFS.
 It works on adjacency lists, so before starting the algorythm I convert matrix to an adjacency list and then start it